 Service Enumeration

 Service enumeration involves identifying the services running on the target system and gathering information about them.
-This can include identifying the name, version, and configuration of the services, and any known vulnerabilities or exploits.
+This can include determining the name, version, and configuration of the services and any known vulnerabilities or exploits.

 For example, the following command can be used to perform service enumeration using Nmap: